The Singleton

 ---

 "So who am I installing, exactly," she said.
-She had been on her phone for twenty minutes.
-She was watching Monroe play on one screen and watching a spreadsheet on another.
+She had been on the phone twenty minutes — one eye on Monroe over the bar, one on the spreadsheet.

 "You are not installing anything," Jeff said.
 "I am installing Aion v2 on my phone.
 I am also talking to you."